 - After source eNB sends CHO command to UE, the network is allowed to change source eNB configuration and network can add, modify or release a configured CHO configuration using RRC message (i.e. until UE starts executing CHO.

-- While executing CHO, i.e. from the time when the UE starts synchronization with target cell, UE does not monitor source cell.NOTE 1: CHO is not supported for S1 based handover in this release of the specification.
+- While executing CHO, i.e. from the time when the UE starts synchronization with target cell, UE does not monitor source cell.

+- Once the CHO procedure is executed successfully, the UE releases all stored conditional reconfigurations (i.e. for CHO, CPC and for CPA, as specified in TS37.340 [21]).

+NOTE 1: CHO is not supported for S1 based handover in this release of the specification.

 NOTE 2: In case LTE-DC is configured, CHO is only supported in MeNB to eNB change procedure in this release of the specification.